-AIR LOCKER DIFFERENTIAL o-Indexed Provide the second s Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
+Make date the grooves and anway of the soar housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
 Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
 Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
-NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage. □ Lubricate the seal housing running surface on the Air Locker carrier with oil.
-Assemble the bearing cup onto the left-hand side of the Air Locker.
+NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
+Lubricate the seal housing running surface on the Air Locker carrier with oil.
+Assemble the bearing cup onto the left-hand side of the Air Locker .
 Assemble one of the two master shims (included with the Air Locker shim kit) onto the stepped face of the seal housing with the rounded edge of the shim facing out.
-NOTE : No shims other than the single master shim should be assembled onto the seal housing at this time.
-Carefully install the seal housing (master shim towards the center) by sliding it all of the way onto the bearing journal with a gentle twisting motion.
+NOTE: No shims other than the single master shim should be assembled onto the seal housing at this time. ☐ Carefully install the seal housing (master shim towards the center) by sliding it all of the way onto the bearing journal with a gentle twisting motion.
 This will allow the O-rings to engage gently.